A parametric version of LLL and some consequences: parametric shortest and closest vector problems: Abstract

 \section{Abstract}

-We show that parametric versions of the shortest vector problem (SVP) and closest vector problem (CVP), in which the lattice bases are given by polynomials in $\Z[t]$, have solutions which are eventually quasipolynomial in $t$: that is, there are formulas which are piecewise polynomial in $t$ (for sufficiently large $t$), such that each piece is given by a congruence class modulo a period.
+Given a parametric lattice with a basis given by polynomials in $\Z[t]$, we give an algorithm to construct an LLL-reduced basis whose elements are eventually quasi-polynomial in $t$: that is, they are given by formulas that are piecewise polynomial in $t$ (for sufficiently large $t$), such that each piece is given by a congruence class modulo a period.
+As a consequence, we show that there are parametric solutions of the shortest vector problem (SVP) and closest vector problem (CVP) that are also eventually quasi-polynomial in $t$.